 #1: Unity Park in Turners Falls.
 Mile 21 of the 40, 60 and 100 mile routes.
 Turn Left just after you cross the bridge to Turner’s Falls, then down the hill to the rest stop.
 Stop here for drinks, fruit and snacks.
 Open from 8:30AM to 1:30PM

 #2: Mill River Recreation Area in Amherst.
 For 100 milers only (at Mile 41).
-Its where that rest stop was last year.
 This stop will be well marked with pavement arrows and signs.
 The 100 milers stop here for drinks, fruit, snacks and their lunch.
 You will be able to swim in the pool at this rest stop.
-Open from 10:25AM to 1:15PM
+Open from 10:15AM to 1:15PM

-#3: Look Park, Florence, MA: This is a new location this year, at mile 59.9 of the 100 mile route.
+#3: Look Park, Florence, MA: This stop was relocated in 2016, at mile 59.9 of the 100 mile route.
 Enter Look Park on the bike path, then follow signs to the Rest Stop.
 The route to leave the rest stop and to exit the park will be well marked with signs.
-100 miler s stop here for drinks, fruit and snacks.
-Open from 11:45AM to 2:30PM.
+100 milers stop here for drinks, fruit and snacks.
+Open from 11:15AM to 2:30PM.

 #4: Green River Conservation Land in Greenfield.
 Mile 38 of the 60 mile route and mile 83 of the 100 mile route.
 This is the lunch stop for the 60 milers and there will be drinks, fruit and snacks for the 100 milers.
 There are changing rooms and this is another nice place to swim.
 Friends doing the 60 and 100 mile routes can arrange to meet here and ride the last 20 miles to Brattleboro together.
 Open from 12:15PM to 4:30PM.